 “Fuck you, faggot,” someone yells.

 I grab Jack by the hand.
 We push toward the door, only to be blocked by the offensive line.
 Hands grab us, pulling at our clothes.
-The chants of “Gay sex,” starts up again.
+The chants of “Gay sex,” start up again.

 My mind goes instantly back to that motel room in Alabama, with four burly men holding me down.
 I go berserk.
 This time I fight back like a banshee.
 I kick the first guy in the balls and put him down with an uppercut.
 I’m grabbed from behind, trapping my arms.
 I reach back and grab a semi-hard dick.
 Yanking the dick and its balls hard, the jerk lets me go.
 I whirl around with an elbow to his jaw.
 Down he goes.
 Three guys are on top of Jack, pulling on his trousers.
 The adrenaline surges again.
 Kicking and swinging at them, I pull Jack to his feet.
 I back us up to a wall, crouching to take on the next attacker.

 “What the fuck,” ‘Gator screams, running into the room.
 Jack and I both are in fighter stance, with five guys lying on the floor in front of us.